Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - A publication that is available via a subscription license but also contains articles available as Open Access.
      -

+   * - Image
+     - A form of multimedia describing a static visual image.

+       A COUNTER Data_Type.
+     -

    * - Institution
      - The organization for which usage is being reported.
      -